Classroom and Lab Instruction

 Motor Learning and Movement Analysis/Re-ed

 This module provides the fellows a common framework for analyzing and observing movement.
-This will include individualized strategies in the supervised clinical practice/mentoring where the principles of motor learning in physical therapy will be applied to patient care.
-This module builds on the clinical reasoning skills gained during the residency years with instruction/problem solving discussion on intervention strategies for patients with complex rehabilitation issues.
+This includes individualized strategies in the supervised clinical practice/mentoring where the principles of motor learning in physical therapy are applied to patient care.
+This module builds on the clinical reasoning skills gained during the residency years with instruction/problem-solving discussion on intervention strategies for patients with complex rehabilitation issues.